The Honest BetOnline Poker Review

 I’m a big supporter in online poker sites taking any and all available measures to stop HUD usage.
 I wouldn’t bat an eye and, in fact, would applaud if HUDs were banned out of existence everywhere.

 Unfortunately, BetOnline Poker does nothing to restrict HUD usage through rules or anonymous tables.
-This allows desktop grinders an advantage over casual players who likely don’t even know what a HUD is.
+This allows desktop grinders an advantage over casual and mobile players who likely don’t even know what a HUD is.

 The infamous Blackjack cheating video